zebreco/documentation/docs/projects.md

 ![projects05](/images/projects/projects05.png "Project Overview")

+!!! note ""
     The default tab is 'Summary' where you can see a number of statistics for the project.
 The main content shows any activity with time stamps which can be viewed with a number of filters.

 &nbsp;